 (Board Member) Robert B. Garver; Master of Business Administration in Management, Frostburg State University; Bachelor of Science Degree in Geographic Sciences, Eastern Kentucky University; Leadership Washington County; Expertise/Interests: Economic Development and Business Enhancement, Community Planning, Urban Renewal, Marketing, Grants and Grant Administration.

-(Board member) Thomas G. Clemens.
+(Board Member) Dr. Thomas G. Clemens.
 Education: BA & MA in History, Salisbury University, DA George Mason Univ.
 Professional career: Professor Emeritus Hagerstown Community College, Independent scholar & writer.
 Interests: Co-Founder & current President Save Historic Antietam Foundation Inc., Antietam Battlefield Guide.

 (Executive Director) Thomas B. Riford; Education: BS Cornell University, Board Member of numerous local and state-wide non-profits.
 Awarded the Distinguished Volunteer Award for the Association of Fundraising Professionals in 2014.
 Decorated Marine Corps Veteran, winner of the Chamber of Commerce 2004 Business Volunteer of the Year Award and 1989 CBS Radio News Reporter of the year.
 In 2009, Tom accepted, on behalf of the Hagerstown-Washington County CVB, the Maryland Cultural Heritage Tourism Award from Maryland Governor Martin O’Malley.
 Awarded the top tourism marketing award from the State of Maryland, in November of 2013.
-Awarded the Washington County John Frye Historical Preservation Award of Advocacy.
+Awarded the 2013 Washington County John Frye Historical Preservation Award of Advocacy.
+President of the Heart of the Civil War Heritage Area.
+Long-time President of the Hagerstown-Washington County Convention and Visitors Bureau.
+Also, current radio news anchor on WJEJ.